-Cash and cash equivalents includes cash on hand, deposits held at call with banks and other short term highly liquid investments with original maturities of three months or less.
+Cash and cash equivalents includes cash on hand, deposits held at call with banks and other short term highly liquid investments with original maturities of six months (on average) or less.

 g) Revenue

 Revenue from the rendering of a service is recognised upon the delivery of the service to members.